Initiated by The Smallwood Foundation

 The Program in Sexuality Studies expects to make at least two Pine Tree Fund SURF awards of $4,000 each for work in LGBTQ studies.
 Pine Tree Fund SURF recipients will receive $4,000 at the start of the summer.
 Students are required to submit final materials.

-The ACCIAC Summer Research Scholars Program provides funding for one SURF award of $5,000 for a mentored research project with a faculty member from another ACC university (see the list of ACC universities here).
+The ACCIAC Summer Research Scholarship provides funding for one SURF award of $5,000 for a mentored research project with a faculty member from another ACC university (see the list of ACC universities here).
 If you are interested in this opportunity, please include a second recommendation by your proposed mentor from the partnering ACC university, in addition to a letter from your UNC faculty mentor.
 ACCIAC Summer Research Scholars are required to be located physically at the partnering university for the duration of the summer research.
 ACCIAC Summer Research Scholar recipients will receive $4,000 at the start of the summer, with the remainder awarded after the required final materials have been submitted and approved by OUR.

 If a graduate student will be involved in mentoring the undergraduate, then the grad student should be encouraged to apply for the Graduate Student Mentor Award.
 If a postdoctoral fellow will be involved in the mentoring, then s/he should be encouraged to apply for the Postdoctoral Scholar Award for Excellence in Mentoring Undergraduates.